©Mark Hamblin/2020VISION

 Mostly chestnut-brown in colour, the pine marten has a characteristic pale yellow 'bib' on its chin and throat.
 Each pine marten has a uniquely shaped bib, allowing individuals to be identified by the pattern.
 The pine marten also has a long, bushy tail.Distribution

 Mainly found in Scotland, particularly in the Highlands, and Ireland.
-Populations in northern England and North Wales are fragmented and small.
-They have also been successfully reintroduced to the Forest of Dean.In our area
+The population in Northern Ireland has shown a recovery in recent decades, with pine martens now found throughout all six counties.
+Populations in northern England and Wales are fragmented and small but are being bolstered by conservation work, including a reintroduction in Cumbria.
+They have also been successfully reintroduced to the Forest of Dean and more recently in Dartmoor and Exmoor.In our area

 Considered to be extinct in Shropshire for over 100 years, pine martens made a surprise reappearance here in 2015.
 We have since been running a project to monitor the population using camera traps, which have recorded at least 10 individuals.
 But they still need our help- woodland habitat is very fragmented in Shropshire and much of our native woodland has been cut down and replanted so recently that trees here are not old enough to develop hollows for pine martens to use as dens.
 We aim to work with landowners to plant more trees and leave standing dead trees on their land; and also to offer the martens more places to make safe dens by installing den boxes.